 It’s also time to enjoy a Galette des Rois, if we are in France, and if you venture into any major supermarket or small patisserie, you will be met with a huge array of these delectable pastries, complete with a paper or cardboard crown too.
 I have made one of these flaky pastry delights at home in the past, but really there seems little point when there are so many on offer, and in different flavours too……frangipane, apple, chocolate and lemon.

 This year I have decided that our Twelfth Night pastry will be savoury and spicy – so, I have made a lovely Curried Beef & Apricot Pie with a Salt Glaze Crust, using some leftover brisket and vegetables I cooked for our New Year’s Day dinner and that I popped into the freezer.
-I added some apricots and a dollop of mango chutney for a fruity burst of flavour and after all of the rich food I have been enjoying lately, I wanted some spices to cut through our jaded palates, so I curried the pie filling, and then added a crispy sea salt glaze crust.
+(I also make a version of this pie with leftover turkey too) I added some apricots and a dollop of mango chutney for a fruity burst of flavour and after all of the rich food I have been enjoying lately, I wanted some spices to cut through our jaded palates, so I curried the pie filling, and then added a crispy sea salt glaze crust.
 The pie was enjoyed with saffron and honey basted roast parsnips, some fluffy mashed potatoes and some crunchy curly kale for the green element.

 It seems only appropriate that a pie be served this Twelfth Night, and although we may not be indulging in any Shakespearean frolics, such as Viola dressing as a man, and the servant Malvolio imagining that he can become a nobleman, as in the play Twelfth Night, we will be enjoying the last bottles of our festive fizz, chocolates as well as a slice or two of Christmas cake.
 I hope all of my readers have a “jolly old time” this Twelfth Night and that the New Year will be kind to all of you, see you tomorrow for Epiphany!
 Karen